carbattron1313/fys31505/README.md

 Time dependent Schrödinger equation for a double slit in a box
 ------------------------
 There are one .cpp file, Project5.cpp, and one .hpp file, Project5.hpp.
+And one .py, Schrodinger_5.py

 Project5.hpp
 --------------